 - Anaphylaxis is rare, but has occurred in five people per million vaccinated in the U.S.

-- There have been 60 confirmed reports of thrombosis with thrombocytopenia syndrome developing in patients who received the Johnson & Johnson vaccine.
+- Thrombosis with thrombocytopenia syndrome developed four people per million who received the Johnson & Johnson vaccine.

 Q: How can vaccines put an end to the pandemic?